Introduction

 The Entry-Exit System

-The argument for installing a biometric exit system is that visa overstays account for a large percentage (possibly 40%) of illegal immigrants in our nation today.
+The argument for installing a biometric exit system is that visa overstays account for an estimated 42% of illegal immigrants in our nation today, but the true number is not known.
 Biometric entry-exit systems can provide precise statistics and better tracking for people who have overstayed their visas.
+The 9/11 Commission recommended a biometric entry/exit system.
+Congress has approved and funded the system on at least six other occasions and has slowly implemented it across all ports of entry.

-The USCIS.gov provides this overview of DACA:
+The USCIS.gov provides this overview of the Deferred Action for Childhood Arrivals (DACA):

 “On June 15, 2012, the secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of two years, subject to renewal.
 They are also eligible for work authorization.
 Deferred action is the use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide lawful status.”

-In June 2020, the Supreme Court rejected in a 5-4 decision the Trump administration’s attempt to cancel the program but did not rule on the legality of the program itself.
 In July 2021, a district judge ruled DACA was unlawful because the executive branch does not have the power to grant reprieves to immigrants in the U.S. without authorization, meaning the president overstepped by creating the program.

-In September 2023, a federal judge in the U.S. Southern District of Texas issued a ruling declaring DACA illegal.
+In September 2023, a federal judge in the U.S. Southern District of Texas also ruled that DACA is illegal.
 This decision does not affect the current protections offered to DACA recipients and their ongoing ability to renew their status.
-An appeal of his ruling will be heard by the Fifth Circuit Court of Appeals, which previously ruled against DACA.
-If the Fifth Circuit rules that DACA is illegal, the case will likely be appealed to the Supreme Court.

 Read more about DACA, DAPA, and the court battle here.